Nationwide grows profits as member benefits hit record high

 While mortgage rates are starting to turn a corner, affordability is likely to remain stretched for some time, the lender said.

-Mr Rhodes told PA: “We think we’re very close if not already at the peak of base rates… we now have five and two-year mortgages with rates below 5%.
+Mr Rhodes said: “We think we’re very close if not already at the peak of base rates… we now have five and two-year mortgages with rates below 5%.

 “As we move forward, you would expect the swap curve to come down more, and therefore fixed-rate mortgages to start to decline.”